 Because the yield curve involves a continuum of interest rates, changes in the yield curve can be described as the type of shift that occurs.
 The types of yield curve shifts that regularly occur include parallel shifts, twisted shifts, and shifts with humpedness.
 A parallel shift is the simplest kind of shift in which short-, intermediate-, and long-term yields change by the same amount, either up or down.
-A shift with a twist is one that involves either a flattening or an increasing curvature to the yield curve or it may involve a steepening of the curve where the yield spread becomes either wider or narrower as one progresses from shorter durations to longer durations.
+A shift with a twist involves either a flattening or an increasing curvature to the yield curve or it may involve a steepening of the curve where the yield spread becomes either wider or narrower as one progresses from shorter durations to longer durations.
 A yield shift with humpedness is one where the yields for intermediate durations changes by a different amount from either short- or long-term durations.
-If the intermediate-term yields increase less than either the short- or long-term durations, then that is considered to be a positive humpedness, or as it is sometimes referred to as a positive butterfly; the obverse, where short-term and long-term yields decline more (meaning that bond prices increase faster) than intermediate term yields is referred to as negative humpedness or a negative butterfly.
+When intermediate-term yields increase less than either the short- or long-term durations, then that is deemed a positive humpedness, sometimes called a positive butterfly; the obverse, where short- and long-term yields decline more (meaning that bond prices increase faster) than intermediate term yields is negative humpedness or a negative butterfly.

 There are 2 types of credit investment strategies: quality swaps and credit analysis strategies.
 Bonds of a higher quality generally have a higher price than those of lower quality of the same maturity.
 This is based on the creditworthiness of the bond issuer, since the chance of default increases as the creditworthiness of the issuer declines.
 Consequently, lower quality bonds pay a higher yield.
 However, the number of bond issues that default tends to increase in recessions and to decline when the economy is growing.
-Therefore, there tends to be a higher demand for lower quality bonds during economic prosperity so that higher yields can be earned and a higher demand for high quality bonds during recessions, which offers greater safety and is sometimes referred to as the flight to quality.
-Hence, as an economy goes from recession to prosperity, the credit spread between high and low quality bonds will tend to narrow; from prosperity to recession, the credit spread widens.
+Therefore, there tends to be a higher demand for lower quality bonds during economic prosperity so that higher yields can be earned and a higher demand for high quality bonds during recessions, which offers greater safety, sometimes called the flight to quality.
+Hence, as an economy goes from recession to prosperity, the credit spread between high and low quality bonds tends to narrow; from prosperity to recession, the credit spread widens.
 Quality swaps usually involve a sector rotation where bonds of a specific quality sector are purchased in anticipation of changes in the economy.